Williams syndrome: Development

-The earliest observable symptoms of WS include low birth weight, failure to thrive, trouble breastfeeding, nocturnal irritability, and gastroesophageal reflux.
+The earliest observable symptoms of Williams syndrome include low birth weight, failure to thrive, breastfeeding difficulties, nocturnal irritability, and gastroesophageal reflux.
 Facial dysmorphies thought to be characteristic of the syndrome are also present early in development, as are heart murmurs.
 Research on the development of the syndrome suggests that congenital heart disease is typically present at an early age, often at the infant's first pediatric appointment.
 Heart problems in infancy often lead to the initial diagnosis of WS.

 Developmental delays are present in most cases of WS, and include delay of language abilities and delayed motor-skill development.
 People with WS develop language abilities quite late relative to other children, with the child's first word often occurring as late as 3 years of age.
 Language abilities are often observed to be deficient until adolescence, in terms of semantics, morphology, and phonology, though not in vocabulary.

 Williams syndrome is also marked by a delay in the development of motor skills.
 Infants with WS develop the ability to lift their heads and sit without support months later than typically developing children.
 These delays continue into childhood, where patients with WS are delayed in learning to walk.
 In young children, the observed motor delay is around 5–6 months, though some research suggests that children with WS have a delay in development that becomes more extreme with age.
 Children with motor delays as a result of WS are particularly behind in the development of coordination, fine motor skills such as writing and drawing, response time, and strength and dexterity of the arms.
 Impaired motor ability persists (and possibly worsens) as children with WS reach adolescence.

 Adults and adolescents with Williams syndrome typically achieve a below-average height and weight, compared with unaffected populations.
 As people with WS age, they frequently develop joint limitations and hypertonia, or abnormally increased muscle tone.
 Hypertension, gastrointestinal problems, and genitourinary symptoms often persist into adulthood, as well as cardiovascular problems.
 Adults are typically limited in their ability to live independently or work in competitive employment settings, but this developmental impairment is attributed more to psychological symptoms than physiological problems.